Who are we?

 The coaches are volunteers, most of whom have learned computing at SeniorNet and enjoy assisting others to acquire basic technical skills.
 They are not professional tutors.

 - During lessons the coaches introduce and demonstrate new skills which students practise, referring to the instructions in the manual or printed notes supplied.

 The coaches move around the group, offering assistance where required.

 - Students using SeniorNet computers will save their work onto USB Flash Drives (memory sticks) so that they can take their work home for practice on their own machines during the week.

 - During each lesson there is a break for tea or coffee.

 Where are we?

 - Our Learning Centre is at the Historic Village on 17th Avenue, Tauranga.
-Parking is on the street, adjacent to the village.
+See the Home page for details and a map.